 As we head into 2016 and into another full training schedule, we receive many inquiries about various aspects of Six Sigma before classes even get started!
 One question we often receive is about the DMAIC methodology.
-If you’re not familiar with DMAIC, here’s a simple breakdown:
+If you’re not familiar with DMAIC model, here’s a simple breakdown:

 D: Define the problem